cbiffle/brittle-kernel/doc/manual/kor/context.rst

 already current (i.e. it is modifying itself), in which case it takes effect immediately, before the reply is sent.

-Real memory region keys (to Address Range objects) can be loaded directly into the region registers.
+Real memory region keys (to Memory objects) can be loaded directly into the region registers.
 Any other type of key will be treated as a null key and confer no authority.

 .. note:: This is probably going to change; bogus keys should be rejected.